AAKASHKSHETTY/Banking_Ledger_App/README.md

 7) All amounts and balances are rounded to 2 decimal places.

-## Bonus: Deployment considerations

-1) **Version Control with GitHub**: Host the Java code on GitHub for version control.

-2) **Continuous Integration with GitHub Actions**: Implement GitHub Actions for automated build and test processes.

-3) **Build and Packaging with Maven**: Generate a Jar File.

-4) **Containerization with Docker**: Dockerize the Java application by creating a Docker image for easier to deploy and scale.

-5) **Container Orchestration with Kubernetes**: Deploy Docker containers to a Kubernetes cluster for container orchestration.

-6) **Cloud Platform Deployment for Reliability and Scalability**: Host your application on a cloud platform like AWS, MS Azure or GCP.

-7) **Continuous Deployment Pipeline**: Implement a CD pipeline to automate the deployment process using tools like Jenkins or GitLab CI/CD.

-8) **Monitoring and Observability**: Set up monitoring and observability tools like Prometheus and Grafana to track the health and performance of the deployed application.

 ## Notes

 1) Uncomment lines 22-26 in AuthorizationCotroller.java and lines 30-33 to see user balances in the system. `http://localhost:8080/user`